What’s McDonald’s 🍔 New Pricing Strategy? Pricing out of the Slump

 McDonald’s restaurant has a quality standard that serves its meals according to the food culture of that country within which they are operating.
 Which means it adapts itself to the food that is popular in that particular country.
 For example, in the Philippines, they serve rice meals with fried chicken or burger patties; Sweety con Nutella in Italy; Beetroot filled burgers in Australia; Poutine in Canada; McKroket in the Netherlands; Pancake Helado in Uruguay among other things.

-About 75% of the McDonald Corporation is owned and operated by local franchisees.
+About 75% of McDonald’s Corporation is owned and operated by local franchisees.
 82% of its revenue come from eight different countries which include Japan, Korea, Australia, France, Germany and the USA.
 Its success is owed to a good name and brand image in people’s minds and hygiene cautions.

 When did it all start going wrong for McDonald’s?